SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Designated as a full-time manager of safety, such as in larger organizations whose safety needs are robust enough for a full-time SMS; however

-• In most organizations the manager of safety is appointed to an individual who has other safety duties.
+• In most organizations, the manager of safety is appointed to an individual who has other safety duties.

 Related Aviation Safety Manager Articles

-Both in small and large service providers, the appointed SM will likely be the point-of-contact for regulatory agencies, such as the FAA or EASA.
+Both in small and large service providers, the appointed SM will likely be the point of contact for regulatory agencies, such as the FAA or EASA.

 It’s extremely important to note that the safety manager is not responsible for the aviation SMS – they are in charge of managing and directing safety operations.
 The accountable executive is responsible for ensuring the SMS is properly implemented and performed in all areas of the organization.